mudit-mishra8/NASA-Daily/README.md

 ## Overview

-This repository contains the implementation of a serverless architecture project in AWS, which extracts NASA image data using Kafka, stores it in an S3 bucket, processes the data using multiple AWS Lambda functions, and then sends a daily email to registered users using SES.
+This repository contains the implementation of a serverless architecture in AWS, which extracts NASA image data using Kafka, stores it in an S3 bucket, processes the data using multiple AWS Lambda functions, and then sends a daily email to registered users using SES.
 The email contains a description and the image itself from NASA's APOD (Astronomy Picture of the Day) service.

 ## Architecture Diagram
 ![here](https://github.com/mudit-mishra8/NASA-Daily/blob/main/nasa%20(3).png).